Housing for Academic Year 2020–21 and COVID-19 Response

 County public health officials recommend that if people interact with anyone outside their immediate household, they should form fixed household groupings to minimize contact with others.
 The officials recommend that people should maintain household groupings for at least three weeks and that each person can belong to only one bubble at a time.
 Switching household groupings would require periods of no contact to avoid the spread.
 For most students, this would not be realistic.

-UC Berkeley’s various student services continue to be available to students via remote options including virtual study jams, remote movie nights, “Coffee & Career” video chats, online fitness and art classes, and student-led programs and activities to ensure that the term remains a very powerful and enriching one for our students.
+Residential Life offers online engagement opportunities to foster community and connection for students in different household groupings.
+In addition, UC Berkeley’s various student services continue to be available to students via remote options including virtual study jams, remote movie nights, “Coffee & Career” video chats, online fitness and art classes, and student-led programs and activities.

 After Move-In, no guest access to the residence hall is permitted, in order to reduce the risk of infection.

-There will still be Resident Advisors this year and each resident will be assigned a Hall Staff member.
-Hall Staff will begin the year with Community Chats and messaging to establish group connection, community norms, and safety information.
+There are Resident Advisors this year and each resident is assigned a Hall Staff member.
+Hall Staff begin the semester with Community Chats and messaging to establish group connection, community norms, and safety information.

 The Residential Life team is working hard to develop fun and innovative ways to build community and engagement through online events.
 In the spring 2020 semester, they delivered over 150 programs online, and have continued developing new offerings this summer.
 Residence hall staff will help residents build relationships with each other and provide community connections to online events, such as Community Chats, bulletin boards, emails, and group text chats.
 They will still host lots of community-centered programs such as treasure hunts, parades, patio decorating contests, courtyard singalongs, art projects, etc. Residence Hall staff will begin the year with Community Chats to establish group connection, community norms, and safety information.
 They will also conduct video conversations with every resident (“Bear Chats”).
 Students will also have the benefit of living amongst and in close proximity to our Resident Faculty.
 Our Theme Programs will also continue.
 Other engagement opportunities include participating in our residential leadership and government programs.